Work in

 Laurel Hill, designed in 1836 by John Notman, is the first cemetery in the United States to be honored as a National Historic Landmark.
 Our iconic Gatehouse at Laurel Hill East is the last remaining original building in the cemetery and serves to symbolize thousands of significant stories and legacies behind the gravestones, monuments, and landscape in its midst.

-Mobilization has begun for the year-long rehabilitation project, which officially kicks off on May 3rd with a commencement celebration.
+Rehabilitation of the historic Gatehouse began on May 3, 2024, with a commencement celebration.
 All tours and events will continue as scheduled throughout construction and our offices remain open for visitors.
-The Gatehouse rehabilitation represents another milestone in the stewardship of Laurel Hill as a resource for generations to come.
+The Gatehouse rehabilitation, which will completed next spring, represents another milestone in the stewardship of Laurel Hill as a resource for generations to come.

 Mausoleum of Peace